parisainthestars/compressed-sensing-assignments/HW3-sensing-matrices-sparse-recovery/README.md

 ## Key Results

-For time-sparse signals, direct time-domain subsampling performs poorly because the measurements may miss the nonzero entries of the signal.

-Frequency-domain and random orthonormal sensing matrices perform much better.
-In particular, random frequency sampling and orthonormal random sampling give strong recovery performance when the number of measurements is large enough.
+For time-sparse signals, random frequency sampling gives strong recovery performance when the number of measurements is large enough.
+For frequency-sparse signals, the orthonormal random sensing matrix gives the strongest performance among the tested sampling methods.

 For frequency-sparse signals with $S = 5$, the orthonormal random sensing matrix gives the strongest recovery performance among the tested sampling methods.